Fun, music, games road trips, fun stuff, fun road trip music, fun road trip games, music hot spots in the USA

 #4 – The Animal Game

-Every rider will be putting their brainpower to the test.
+Every rider will put their brainpower to the test on this one.

-What’s the difficult part, you ask?
-You can’t repeat an animal already mentioned.
+What’s the difficult part of this road trip game, you may ask?
+Well, you just can’t repeat an animal that is already mentioned.
 If you repeat, you lose.
 Play until the last person stands.

-Top 12 Small Music Cities in the U.S.
+Top 12 Small US Music Cities To Visit On A Road Trip

 a) The 40 Watt Club has gained a highly achieved reputation as one of the best rock clubs in the entire world.
 It played a large role in introducing punk rock and new pop-oriented styles along with other clubs in the nation.
-Originating in the 1980s, this club has brought both local and international entertainment to every guest that walks through its doors.
+This club, originating in the 1980s, has brought both local and international entertainment to every guest who walks through its doors.

 b) The Georgia Theatre will make your imagination run wild.
 Every genre of musical talent you can think of graces the stage at this theater.
 Upon walking up, you’re greeted with big bright marquee lights.
 Rebuilt after a devastating fire in 2009, this building stays true to its original charm.